If credibility and authenticity is what you are after then video interviews and testimonials should be an integral part of your marketing campaign.

 - People will ramble so aim for a sound bite, which is a short extract that encapsulates the whole testimonial.

-- If you have time try to initiate a short conversation with the interviewee before launching into the testimonial, it’ll make them feel more at ease.
+- If you have time try to initiate a short conversation with the interviewee before launching into the interview, it’ll make them feel more at ease.

 - If you are shooting at an event try to find somewhere quiet enough to hear the testimonial but not so quiet that you can’t hear any of the background excitement.
 It should feel live and authentic.